-Capitol of Tennessee Building sits on a large hill in downtown.
+The Capitol of Tennessee Building sits on a large hill downtown.
 Right across from it is the Bicentennial Capitol Mall State Park and the official Nashville Farmer’s Market is also nearby.
 Walkways around the 15+ acre park are paved and very flat.
-Many memorials and picturesque fountains are on displayed.
-Right next to this park is the First Tennessee Park that has a venue for minor league baseball games and another for concerts with a giant guitar stage.
+Many memorials and picturesque fountains are on display.
+Right next to this park is the First Tennessee Park which has a venue for minor league baseball games and another for concerts with a giant guitar stage.

 The Riverfront Park is a narrow and flat walkway along the Cumberland River downtown across from the Tennessee Titans football stadium.
 The Tennessee State University is also located downtown.

-Music Row is an area in Downtown that where a lot of music industry people work.
+Music Row is an area Downtown where a lot of music industry people work.
 Everything from recording studios to licensing to radio—all the music business and magic happens here.

-Marathon Village and the Nelson’s Green Briar Distillery is the holy grail of locally owned business in historic spaces but was very accessible!
+Marathon Village and the Nelson’s Green Briar Distillery is the holy grail of locally owned businesses in historic spaces but was very accessible!
 Scattered between drink staples are local shops which include home décor, jewelry, clothes, and antiques.
-Some shops are a little tight for wheelchair users but all of the shop keepers were helpful and friendly.
+Some shops are a little tight for wheelchair users but all of the shopkeepers were helpful and friendly.

-There are two accessible entrances to the Marathon Motor Works building, both have ramps which are not steep.
+There are two accessible entrances to the Marathon Motor Works building, both have ramps that are not steep.
 The restroom in this building is open and large with multiple grab bars.
-This building is a one stop destination from coffee shop, to candy and soda fountain, to microbrewery with a great patio.
+This building is a one-stop destination from a coffee shop, to a candy and soda fountain, to a microbrewery with a great patio.

-From the Marathon Village area, it is a five minute roll on flat, well maintained sidewalk to the Nelson’s Green Briar Distillery.
+From the Marathon Village area, it is a five-minute roll on a flat, well-maintained sidewalk to the Nelson’s Green Brier Distillery.
 Even if you are not a whiskey drinker, GO!
 All of the staff treat you like family and the tour is an amazing glimpse at a great family story.
 We met one of the brothers who restarted the family business, so nice!
 The entire distillery is very accessible and the restroom is large with grab bars.
 We bought quite a few bottles of whiskey to give as gifts with rave reviews.

-In Nashville’s West End by the Vanderbilt University is Centennial Park where you can see a few historical sites along with a number of other points of interest, like the replicated Parthenon.
+In Nashville’s West End by the Vanderbilt University is Centennial Park where you can see a few historical sites along with many other points of interest, like the replicated Parthenon.
 A lot of effort has been made to make this park wheelchair accessible.
-Not too far way in the West End is a fantastic place to get an authentic Thai massage to give your body a nice stretch.
+Not too far away, in the West End, is a fantastic place to get an authentic Thai massage to give your body a nice stretch.